Explore Percutaneous Coronary Intervention

-After coronary angioplasty, you'll be moved to a special care unit.
+After percutaneous coronary intervention (PCI) , you'll be moved to a special care unit.
 You'll stay there for a few hours or overnight.
 You must lie still for a few hours to allow the blood vessel in your arm or groin (upper thigh) to seal completely.

 While you recover, someone on your health care team will check your blood pressure, heart rate, oxygen level, and temperature.
 The site where the catheters were inserted also will be checked for bleeding.
 That area may feel sore or tender for awhile.